s-zaj/gizmo_01_commits/01_refs.md

 #### HEAD

-The HEAD ref points to the current commit that your working directory is based on.
+Points to the current commit that your working directory is based on.
 It is often a symbolic ref pointing to the branch you have checked out, like refs/heads/main.

 #### FETCH_HEAD

-FETCH_HEAD is a ref that stores the branch or commit that was fetched from a remote repository during the last git fetch operation.
+Stores the branch or commit that was fetched from a remote repository during the last git fetch operation.

 #### ORIG_HEAD

-ORIG_HEAD is a ref that points to the original tip of the current branch before a potentially disruptive operation like a reset, rebase, or merge.
+Points to the original tip of the current branch before a potentially disruptive operation like a reset, rebase, or merge.

 Can be useful for recovering the state before such an operation was performed